muhdibee/swiftana2/README.md

 #### To Note
 `src/app.py` is the entry to the project and source code should go into the `src` folder.

-All tests should be written in the `tests` folder. tests/test_src.py is a sample test file that shows how tests should like.
-Feel free to delete it.

-#### Hints

-- Lint: `poetry run flake8`
-- Run tests using the command: `poetry run pytest`
-- Install dependencies:
-  `poetry add <dependency>`
-- Install dev dependencies:
-  `poetry add --dev <dev-dependency>`
-- Run your project:
-  `poetry run app`

 ## Authors